Azure/azure-api-management-devops-resource-kit/Example.md

 ## Instructions

-1. Login to your Azure subscription as follows:
+Login to your Azure subscription:

 `az login`

-2. Create a new resource group `apim-rg` that will be used to deploy an APIM instance:
+Create a new resource group `apim-rg` that will be used to deploy an APIM instance:

 `az group create -n apim-rg -l westeurope`

-3. Deploy the _service template_ to create a new APIM _instance_:
+Deploy the _service template_ to host the APIM _instance_ (Note this command can take several minutes to complete):

 `az group deployment create --resource-group apim-rg --template-file ./example/service.template.json --parameters ./example/service.parameters.json`

-_Note this command can take several minutes to complete_

-4. Deploy the `api-httpbin` _API template_ to create an API in the APIM instance:
+Deploy the `api-httpbin` _API template_ to create an API in the APIM instance:

 `az group deployment create --resource-group apim-rg --template-file ./example/api-httpbin/api-httpbin.template.json --parameters ./example/api-httpbin/api-httpbin.parameters.json`